 For example, say your company needs to change its health insurance coverage and would like employee feedback on which changes would be palatable to the greatest number of employees.

-You’ll need to start by giving employees a baseline for understanding the choices you face.
+You’ll need to start building your employee engagement by giving employees a baseline for understanding the choices you face.
 To do this, you could share numbers such as total number of employees, percent of employees opting into the current policy, what the current policy costs, and the percent of those costs paid by the company versus the employees.
 Then, you could present costs and benefits of alternative policies.

 By explaining your choices, your employees can make well-informed recommendations that help you make better decisions.
 For instance, you may find employees more amenable to paying more out-of-pocket for benefits or more accepting of procedural changes.